MaThRk/iffitoR/README.md

 3. Install it
   `R CMD INSTALL iffitoR`

-When working under linux one will not be able to use the `RODBC`-functions.
-There is not solution at the moment is to use the data that comes with the package and to not build the vignettes.
+When working under linux one will not be able to use the `RODBC`-functions in order to access the `.mdb`-databases.
+The "solution" at the moment is to use the data that comes with the package (`landsld`) and to not build the vignettes.
+This data already comes with some important information about the lanslides.
+For querying additional information one needs access to the databases.

-## A simple vignette with some descriptions
+## More information

+Some example queries, as welll as more information about the funcions in the package can be found here:

 [Vignettes](https://robinkohrs.github.io/iffitoR/docs/index.html)